 There are three enrollment periods each year in Fall (August class start date), Spring (January class start date), and Summer (May class start date).
 Apply early to ensure you meet all application requirements and satisfy all deadlines.
 For specific application information, review the application checklist.

 Incomplete applications will not be reviewed and we encourage applicants to submit their materials well before the application deadline.
-Our course registration is on a first-come, first-serve basis, so staying responsive and replying to any admissions communications early may result in a greater number of course options for your first semester.
+Our course registration is on a first-come, first-served basis, so staying responsive and replying to any admissions communications early may result in more course options for your first semester.

 Applicants must meet the following requirements in order to be considered for either the certificate or master’s degree program: